The Vanessa Behan Crisis Nursery has a tremendous impact on our community, but the impact that we could have is limited by our space.

 We are so excited to take our 30 years of experience and expertise and put them to work in designing new programs to focus on some of the root causes of abuse and neglect.
 In our new space we have created several office spaces to invite other community partners in to provide their services on site while we care for children.
 This could range from housing assistance, family violence support, parent/child therapy, extended parenting classes and more.
 Our goal is to alleviate the amount of stress caused to our families by traveling to multiple locations to meet their needs.
 We will also be experimenting with increased ages served.
 There is a gap in our community for care to children between ages 7-10 and we will work to provide safety in this age range.
 Another area we are working to support is parents with medically needy children.
 Finally, one of our most exciting programs is our drop in; stay, play and learn.
 Parents can drop in with children and be coached through their child’s challenging behaviors by a parenting coach.
 As well, they will meet like-minded parents that will decrease an often felt sense of isolation.

 While it took us over 5-years to find just the perfect location, everything else is moving incredibly fast!
-The design is complete and subcontractors are being selected.
-Bouten has their trailer on the property and fencing is being installed.
-Construction will begin sometime during the week of October 8th!
+The design is complete and construction began in October 2018.

-The goal is to have all the footings and ground work completed before winter to allow crews to continue through our snowy and cold months.
-If all goes according to plan Bouten will wrap up late in 2019 and we should have occupancy by January or February 2020.
+The goal is to have all the footings and ground work completed soon to allow crews to continue through our snowy and cold months.
+If all goes according to plan Bouten will wrap up late in 2019 and we should open to the public by January or February 2020.

 What is the time frame for completion of the new facility?

-We are currently in the design phase and hope to have the facility completed, and doors open, by February 2020.
-We have an aggressive timeline for completion and continue to secure funds for the project as it goes.
+Construction of the facility began in October 2018.
+We hope to have the facility completed, and open to the public, by February 2020.
+We have an aggressive timeline for completion and continue to secure funds for the project as it progresses.

 Are you concerned about not having a residential feeling at the new facility?